rapmd73/JackrabbitRelay/README.md

 exchanges that accept REST webhooks.

 **Be sure NOT to use the alpha-1 branch**
-The stable-1 branch is a fully functional framework as backup for the main branch.
+The **stable-1** branch is a fully functional framework as backup for the main branch.

 ## Disclaimer

 Please note RAPMD Crypto, LLC ("the Company"), does not provide financial advice.
-The Company, and any associated companies, owners, employees, agents or volunteers, do not hold  themselves out as Commodity Trading Advisors (“CTAs”) or Authorized Financial Advisors  (“AFAs”).
+The Company, and any associated companies, owners, employees, agents or volunteers, do not hold  themselves out as Commodity Trading Advisors ("CTAs") or Authorized Financial Advisors  ("AFAs").
 The owners, publishers, employees and agents are not licensed under securities laws to address particular investment situations.
 No information presented constitutes a  recommendation to buy, sell or hold any security,